Dave Grayson: Professional career

 In 1961, he was signed as an undrafted free agent by the Dallas Cowboys, but because head coach Tom Landry felt he lacked size for the physical play that was needed in NFL at the time, Chief talent scout Gil Brandt called the AFL's Dallas Texans head coach Hank Stram and suggested he give Grayson a look.

 Grayson made the team and played four years with the Dallas Texans/Kansas City Chiefs.
 In 1961, he set the franchise and AFL record for the longest interception return with a 99-yarder against the New York Titans.
 In 1961, he also led the league in kickoff returns.
 In 1962 and 1963, he finished second in the league in kickoff returns.
 In 1965, he was traded to the Oakland Raiders in exchange for cornerback Fred Williamson.

 Grayson held the AFL record for longest interception return for a touchdown, 99 yards, against the New York Titans in 1961.
 He had an interception off George Blanda in the Texans' 1962 double-overtime championship game victory over the defending AFL champion Houston Oilers.
 Grayson was an AFL All-Star six times, with the Texans/Chiefs in 1962, 1963 and 1964, and with the Raiders in 1965, 1966 and 1969.

 In 1967, he was moved from right cornerback to safety.
 He made a 48-yard return with the opening kickoff against the Oilers in the 1967 AFL Championship Game, helping his team win the game and reach Super Bowl II.
 In 1968, he led the AFL with 10 interceptions.
 His 29 interceptions rank seventh all-time in Raiders history.

 Grayson is the all-time AFL leader in interceptions with 47, for a 20-yard return average and 5 touchdowns, and he averaged 25.4 yards on 110 kickoff returns.
 He is a member of the AFL All-Time Team.

+Despite his accomplishments, Grayson has yet to be inducted into the Pro Football Hall of Fame.
+He remains the only first-team defensive back from the AFL All-Time Team to not be selected.

 In 2017, the Professional Football Researchers Association named Grayson to the PFRA Hall of Very Good Class of 2017.

-Personal
+Personal life

 After football he opened different businesses, which included one of the biggest nightclubs in Southeast San Diego during the seventies.
 He also was involved with organizations like the Boys Club, YMCA and the Committee for Community Involvement of Black Athletes.

 Grayson died on July 29, 2017.
-His son, David Lee Grayson, Jr. played linebacker in the NFL from 1987–1990 with the Cleveland Browns and in 1991 with the San Diego Chargers.
+His son, David Lee Grayson Jr. played linebacker in the NFL from 1987 to 1990 with the Cleveland Browns and in 1991 with the San Diego Chargers.